|

 self-indulgent purpose: to push God out of your heart, out of your mind,

-is a sure violation of the greatest commandment.
+self-sacrifice, there is a sure violation of

-yourself also has profound implications.
+neighbor as yourself” also has profound implications.
 If you

 love yourself in the true Christian sense, you